 If you say you keep your internet browser is up-to-date, your computer may be infected by an unpatched security hole, just by visiting a webpage.
 So, an antivirus program is an important layer, which uses to help you protect your computer from such vulnerabilities.

-You can easily find many free antivirus programs, as well as premium internet security application on the Internet.
+You can easily find many free antivirus programs, as well as premium internet security applications on the Internet.

 Don’t Disable UAC

 UAC stands for User Account Control, a Windows feature that helps prevent viruses or malicious programs from changing your system without permission.
 It similarly like an antivirus program or a firewall application that provides an important layer of protection to protect your computer from threats.

 Microsoft integrated this feature in Windows Vista when introducing this operating system And now its present on windows 10 with lots of improvement.
 At that moment, it was an annoying feature.
 However, over time, I realized it does not cause much annoyance.